xenogenesis20/cautious-spoon/README.md

 Git clone https://github.com/xenogenesis20/cautious-spoon.git
 CD into the directory and use $ code .  to open VScode or open it in your preferred editor.

-This is how I cloned the repo to my system using Git Bash.
+This is how I clone the repos to my system using Git Bash.
 $ pwd    // shows your current directory.
 Example output: /c/Users/xenog